Patricia Margaret Babb nee Werner

 helped to open the new Albuquerque, New Mexico, municipal airport, a central

 hub for transcontinental air travel from the west coast to the east.
-In 1945,
+The job

 She met First Lieutenant Joel Marvin Babb, Gray Court, South Carolina, newly returned from the Persian Gulf Command and European Theater.
 They married on April 19, 1946, in Alexandria, VA.
 During the next 68 years of marriage, Pat managed a growing family and moves to Gray Court, SC, Waycross, GA, Spokane, WA, Greenville, SC, Denver, CO, Columbus, NE, Tipton, IN, Worthington, OH, Lincoln, NE, Jackson, MS, Columbia, SC, Alexandria, VA, Pasadena, CA, University City and Ballwin, MO, and finally Greenwood, SC.